TwitchLib/TwitchLib/README.md

             //Returns a stream object if online, if channel is offline it will be null/empty. var streams = await api.Helix.Streams.GetStreamsAsync(userIds: userIdsList); // Alternative: userLogins: userLoginsList

-            //Update Channel Title/Game
+            //Update Channel Title/Game/Language/Delay - Only require 1 option here.
-	    var request = new ModifyChannelInformationRequest(){GameId = "New_Game_Id", Title = "New stream title", BroadcasterLanguage = "New_Language", Delay = New_Delay}
+	    var request = new ModifyChannelInformationRequest(){GameId = "New_Game_Id", Title = "New stream title", BroadcasterLanguage = "New_Language", Delay = New_Delay};
-	    // Only require 1 option here.
             await api.Helix.Channels.ModifyChannelInformationAsync("broadcaster_Id", request, "AccessToken");
         }
     }